ryanfleury/metadesk/docs/md_docs.md

  MAX,
 };

-@doc("Flags put on nodes to indicate extra information about specific details about the strings that were parsed to create the node.")
+@doc("Flags put on nodes to indicate extra details about the strings that were parsed to create the node.")
 @see(MD_Node)
 @see(MD_TokenKind)
 @prefix(MD_NodeFlag)